 The marriage vow is not a lifetime commitment to be loved or to receive love.
 Marriage is a vow to give love.
 It is a promise to give love for life.
 It is a determination to live for the benefit of the other, to stand by and behind the other.
 To give and give and give and give, and then give some more—even life itself.

 Even more fundamentally, mankind did not invent marriage.
 God did.
-When God made man male and female and brought the first couple together in marriage, He had a purpose in mind.
-The most basic purpose was that marriage would produce more people who bear God’s name and reflect His image.
-See Genesis 1:26–28 and 2:22–24.
-Human reproduction was God’s first stated order and mandate for mankind.
-Marriage produces family.
-God wanted a planet filled with people enough like Himself, but enough different from Himself, that He could enjoy the pleasure of our company while we enjoy the pleasure of His.
-God has never changed that mandate.
+When God made humankind male and female and brought the first couple together in marriage, He had a purpose in mind.
+The most basic purpose was that marriage would produce more people who bear God’s name, reflect His image, and subdue the earth (Genesis 1:26–28 and 2:22–24).

-Further, to properly and fully reflect the whole image of God, mankind must be constituted of both men and women (Genesis 1:27).
+Further, to properly and fully reflect the image of God, mankind must be constituted of both men and women (Genesis 1:27).
 Male alone is not whole; neither is female.
 The proper reflection of God’s character in mankind requires both genders—man and woman united in marriage.
 Marriage is about much more than romantic bliss; it is about much more than the pleasure of sexual intercourse.
-Marriage is about fully reflecting God’s character and fellowship back to Himself.
+The commitment of marriage is about fully reflecting God’s character, unity, and fellowship.
 This explains why the apostle Paul describes Christian marriage in such lofty spiritual terms as are found in Ephesians 5:22–33.